colbrew/recipewizard/README.md

 3. Tests
 4. Swift 6 strict concurrency

 These seemed to be the core parts of the challenge, and gave me an opportunity to demonstrate my skills in different areas.
-I also wanted to spend some time trying out the `@Observable` macro (I've been doing a lot of platform work lately), trying out Swift Testing, going on the Swift 6 strict concurrency ride and learning about different approaches to caching and implementing my own version.
+Specifically, I wanted to spend some time trying out the `@Observable` macro (I've been doing a lot of platform work lately), trying out Swift Testing, going on the Swift 6 strict concurrency ride and re-learning the different approaches to caching and implementing my own version.

 ### Time Spent: Approximately how long did you spend working on this project?
 How did you allocate your time?